soulden1202/youtube_clone/README.md

 ## Getting Started

-Before you go just make sure you have all env varibles that listed in env.example
+Before you go just make sure you have all env variables that listed in env.example

 First, run the development server: